vitorjaguat/react-notes/README.md

 ### NavLink

 NavLink component has special features like showing that a link is active (was clicked).
 Remember to use the `end` attribute to ensure that the path is exact.
+You can also define the styles inline (second NavLink in the example).

 ```js
 // MainNavigation.module.css